firehol/blocklist-ipsets/README.md

 [iBlocklist.com](https://www.iblocklist.com/) free version of [BlueTack.co.uk](http://www.bluetack.co.uk/) hijacked IP-Blocks Hijacked IP space are IP blocks that are being used without permission

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://list.iblocklist.com/?list=usrcshglbiilevmyfhse&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 03:10:47 UTC 2015.

 The ipset `ib_bluetack_hijacked` has **535** entries, **9177856** unique IPs.